3107 Stonehenge Dr.

 Contact Lisa Baker Canterberry, Attorney at Law

 If you are currently facing a family-related legal issue in Texas, do not hesitate to contact an attorney immediately for legal support.
-Attorney Lisa Baker Canterberry has years of experience working with families throughout Collin, Dallas and Denton Counties and she can provide you the advocacy you need to navigate your family negotiations.
+Attorney Lisa Baker Canterberry has years of experience working with families throughout Collin, Rockwall and Denton Counties and she can provide you the advocacy you need to navigate your family negotiations.

 Schedule a free consultation with Lisa Baker Canterberry, Attorney at Law online or at (214) 367-5026 today.